Wiredcraft/test-frontend/README.md

 ## Unit Tests

 The Unit Tests were performed with Karma + Jasmine.
 Please note, that Karma +  Jasmine were installed globally using npm.

+Just run karma karma.conf.js to run the tests.

 ### Test cases